codeigniter4/CodeIgniter4/user_guide_src/source/general/views.rst

 Then load the page at the URL you've been using and you should see the variables replaced.

-The data passed in is only available during one call to `load_view`.
+The data passed in is only available during one call to `view`.
 If you call the function multiple times in a single request, you will have to pass the desired data to each view.
 This keeps any data from "bleeding" into other views, potentially causing issues.
 If you would prefer the data to persist, you can pass the `saveData` option into the `$option` array in the third parameter.